 HelloFresh sources its meat and poultry from farms that undergo regular animal welfare audits and visits, but they do not specify British.
 They stress that they only take produce from suppliers with certifications from leading auditing standards.
 While some HelloFresh items are organic, their priority is working with suppliers who are sustainable and ethical.

-Who has the most recipe options, Gousto vs HelloFresh?
+Who has the best recipe versatility, Gousto vs HelloFresh?

-Gousto has a menu of 50 recipes to choose from each week, whereas on HelloFresh’s Classic box there’s only 18.
+Gousto has a menu of 50 recipes to choose from each week, whereas on HelloFresh’s Classic box there are only 18.